 How to Fix It: Scope out your calendar and plan expenses in advance the best you can.
-“Each month I get together with a bunch of my friends to eat, drink, and help each other with our businesses, and we each bring something.
-If I plan ahead and include snacks in my grocery shopping, I can contribute something more delicious and thoughtful, and it’s much cheaper than grabbing something from whatever store I pass on the way.”
+“Each month I get together with my friends to eat, drink, and help each other with our businesses, and we each bring something.
+If I plan ahead and include snacks in my grocery shopping, I can contribute something more delicious and thoughtful, and it's much cheaper than grabbing something from whatever store I pass on the way."
 Keeping a stash of greeting cards, gifts, and a couple of bottles of wine on hand at all times can save you cash.

 3. You forget to pay yourself first.
 Tackling your bills first is good in theory, but Gerstley reminds that “paying yourself" — or allocating funds to your savings account — is equally important.
 “One of the biggest mistakes we make with our finances is that we wait to pay ourselves last.
 We think as soon as we earn more money, we'll finally start saving, but, again, we don't."

 How to Fix It: According to Gerstley, automatic transfers are the trick here.
 “When we set up automatic transfers to our savings account (just like we set up automatic bill pay), we're paying ourselves first," she says.
 “For me, this is the only way I can save!"
 On a tight budget?
 Don't sweat it: Even five dollars per paycheck is better than nothing and can help you form healthy money habits.
 Plus, it all adds up.